OwenEdwards/videojs-speak-descriptions-track/README.md

 A Video.js 7 middleware that uses browser speech synthesis to speak descriptions contained in a description text track

-When the playback rate is adjusted in from the menu, the middleware tells the player that the duration and times have changes and then uses the current playback rate to adjust the times in the control bar.
-For example, when the player is playing back in 2x, a 20 minute video will look like a 10 minute video.
+If a text track with kind="descriptions" has mode="showing" in the player, then use speech synthesis (also known as "text to speech" or TTS) to announce each text cue when it is displayed.
+If it takes longer to announce the cue than its display time, then pause the tech until the speech synthesis finishes.
+Use a middleware layer to allow the tech to be paused without the player appearing to be paused, and to support pausing of the player either while both the tech and speech synthesis are playing, or while the tech is paused and the speech synthesis is still speaking.

 ## Installation